On Initial Pools for Deep Active Learning: Methods and Experimental Protocol

-We now describe our initial pool sampling strategies, which were briefly stated in Section \ref{sec_intro}.
 Our methods are fundamentally motivated by the hypothesis that samples considered \textit{challenging} for an unsupervised/self-supervised setting can help bootstrap AL methods through a more intelligent, well-guided choice of an initial labeled pool.